rajafahadrahman-art/vk999/content/vk999-login.md

 The exact fields may vary, but the platform may request a mobile number, password and verification code.
 ### Step 1: Open the App
 Open the installed application from the Android home screen.
 Make sure you are using the current version obtained through a verified source.
-Users who still need the application can follow the instructions on the [VK999 Download](/vk999-download/) page.
 ### Step 2: Select Register
 On the welcome screen, tap the Register or Sign Up button.
 Do not select Login if you have never created an account before.
 ### Step 3: Enter a Mobile Number